Moosy-Joao/Moosy-Joao/README.md

 <h1><strong>Hello!</strong></h1>

 I’m João Marques, I like programming and competitive games.
-I'm 19 years old and I'm studying software engineering.
+I'm 20 years old and I'm studying software engineering.
-Currently studying HTML CSS and C.
+Currently studying HTML, CSS, C and React.
 In the future I intend to study JS, Python and SQL.
 And this is me.
 Welcome to my profile. ♟